increpare/oeuf-documentation/map-editor-tutorial.md

 ## 0. Adding Player-Made Maps

-There are two ways to add maps by other people - if you already have the file you can add it manually, or you can download them from Steam Workshop.
+You can add maps manually (if you already have the file) or download them from the Steam Workshop.

 ### 0.1 Adding Maps Manually